Solar Panels for

 What is the typical ROI for food factory solar panels?

 Food manufacturing facilities typically achieve 3-5 year ROI due to high daytime energy consumption from refrigeration, processing equipment, and packaging lines.
 A typical 300kW system costs £180,000-£240,000 and saves £45,000-£65,000 annually at 2026 electricity rates.
-With Enhanced Capital Allowances providing 100% first-year tax deduction and available industrial solar grants, the effective payback period is often under 3 years.
+With Annual Investment Allowance (AIA) providing 100% first-year tax deduction and available industrial solar grants, the effective payback period is often under 3 years.

 How is solar installed on a food factory without contaminating production?